wildfly-extras/wildfly-camel/examples/camel-jms/README.md

 # Camel JMS example

-This example demonstrates using the camel-jms component with with WildFly Camel susbsystem to produce and consume JMS messages.
+This example demonstrates using the camel-jms component with WildFly Camel susbsystem to produce and consume JMS messages.

 In this example, a Camel route consumes files from JBOSS_JOME/standalone/data/orders and places their contents onto an in-memory HornetQ JMS queue named 'OrdersQueue'.
 A second route consumes any messages from 'OrdersQueue' and through a simple [content based router](http://camel.apache.org/content-based-router.html)